alsocalledchris/Github-search-example-with-Angular-and-Typescript/README.md

 # Github-search-example-with-Angular-and-Typescript
 Example use of Typescript with AngularJS hitting Github API

-This project is an example of how to use Typescript with AngularJS.
-It uses Gulp and Bower for build tasks and JS dependencies and is hosted via Node (npm start).
+This project is an example of how to use Typescript with AngularJS and basic SASS.
+It uses Gulp and Bower for build tasks and JS dependencies and is hosted via Node.

-To run get the latest from Github and run the build task.
-Creates a release folder as well with mini-fied CSS and JS.
-Watch task is used to generate the JS and CSS files from Typescript and SASS files.
+The build tasks create a release folder with the App using mini-fied CSS and JS.
+Watch task is used to generate the JS and CSS files from Typescript and SASS files and should be run whilst developing.

 #To run